Approval Date: February 5, 2016

 III.
 Policy and Research Priorities

-Council members serve as a national resource in developing, recommending, and setting of NCCAM policy and research priorities.
-On occasion, special working groups may be formed by or at the request of Council to examine and address critical scientific or policy issues of importance to NCCAM and its constituencies.
+Council members serve as a national resource in developing, recommending, and setting of NCCIH policy and research priorities.
+On occasion, special working groups may be formed by or at the request of Council to examine and address critical scientific or policy issues of importance to NCCIH and its constituencies.

-NCCAM will inform Council of current scientific, budgetary, legislative, or other issues that may have an impact on NCCAM and its constituencies.
+NCCIH will inform Council of current scientific, budgetary, legislative, or other issues that may have an impact on NCCIH and its constituencies.

 V. Review of Council Operating Procedures

-At the January/February Council meeting each year, Council will review the Operating Procedures for NACCAM and make recommendations for revision, where appropriate.
+At the January/February Council meeting each year, Council will review the Operating Procedures for NACCIH and make recommendations for revision, where appropriate.